 What is Mint?

-I've been doing this for almost 20 years, my mailing list includes returning customers who buy year after year.
+I've been doing this for over 25 years, my mailing list includes returning customers who buy year after year.
 In the first half of 2012 I'm shipping on the average about 12 models a day, 10 of those Franklin & Danbury Mint pre-owned models. ( with FM out of the diecast biz and DM teetering on the brink, both brands could soon be ALL pre-owned in the marketplace).
 So in the past 6 months, I have had exactly 2 returns relating to minor collector diecast quality issues.
 That's 2 returns out of approximately 1,800 models sold?
 WE KNOW MINT!

 While I'm on the subject of statistics, we've had exactly ONE damage claim with UPS in 2012, ( a resin Andretti model).
 We've double boxed all models since day one in 1993, because what good is a model that's mint if it doesn't arrive to your door safe and secure?